 Other immunological measurements will be performed using blood samples drawn at baseline, Months 12, and 24.
-Hepatitis A, pneumococcus and tetanus vaccination testing will be performed at Month 17 and a Hepatitis A booster will be performed at Month 23.
+Hepatitis A, pneumoccus and tetanus vaccination testing will be performed at Month 17 and a Hepatitis A booster will be performed at Month 23.
 The vaccine antibody responses to hepatitis A, pneumococcus and tetanus/diphtheria will be measured at baseline, Month 17 prior to the vaccinations, one month after vaccination at Month 18, prior to the Hepatitis A booster at Month 23 and one month after the booster at Month 24 for all three vaccination responses.
-If you have been previously (prior to enrollment in the study) vaccinated with Hepatitis A and/or pneumococcus, then you will not complete this portion of the immune function testing.
 There is possible risk these vaccinations may cause allergic reactions in some people that would be allergic to the antigen.
 All these tests are routinely used for monitoring immune status by physicians.